Skip to content

 PathWorkflowBehavior

-npm publish.github/workflows/release.yml on v* tagsPublish the already-tagged version with provenance.
+npm publish.github/workflows/release.yml on pushed v* tagsCheck out the tag, verify the package, publish to npm with provenance.

 If the maintainer has not explicitly asked to release, development stays under [Unreleased] in CHANGELOG.md plus .changeset/*.md files.